amlgeos/bootstrap-rom3d/README.md

 Dependencies: Python 3.6 and later, Tensorflow (tested on 2.0), numpy, matplotlib, os, sklearn, termcolor, pickle, pyvista

 Important: Data for all the programs are already included in designated folders.
 The programs should automatically load them while running.
+For 3D visualisations VisIt is preferred.

 All the operations (including creation of results folder, plotting and saving) have been automated.
 Please run the programs in this sequence.